-- Although it is possible to read a data byte from a data register without first writing to the address pointer register, if the address pointer register is already at the correct value, it is not possible to write data to a register without writing to the address pointer register.
-This is because the first data byte of a write is always written to the address pointer register. - In Figure 15, Figure 16, and Figure 17, the serial bus address is shown as the default value 01011(A1)(A0), where A1 and A0 are set by the three-state ADD pin. - 3.
-The ADM1031 also supports the Read Byte protocol, as described in the system management bus specification.
+- Although it is possible to read a data byte from a data register without first writing to the Address Pointer Register, if the Address Pointer Register is already at the correct value, it is not possible to write data to a register without writing to the Address Pointer Register, because the first data byte of a write is always written to the Address Pointer Register. - In Figures 15 to 17, the serial bus address is shown as the default value 01011(A1)(A0), where A1 and A0 are set by the three-state ADD pin. - 3.
+The ADM1030 also supports the Read Byte protocol, as described in the System Management Bus specification.